Your Cat’s Nutritional Requirements

 If a cat does not get enough amino acids, they can suffer from a variety of health issues.
 A deficiency in the amino acid Arginine, for example, can lead to a toxic build-up of ammonia in your cat’s bloodstream.
 Not getting enough Taurine can cause blindness, deafness and heart failure.
 Fish is particularly high in Taurine.

-Feline Fayre products are high in protein and meat content.
+Feline Fayre products are high in protein and meat content at a lower price than many competitors.
 If you check the back of a Feline Fayre food pouch it will tell you exactly how much taurine is in each pack.

 Fats and Fatty Acids